-A cross section of the specimens observed by SEM is shown in fig. 5.
-A lot of voids were observed in specimens A-1 and B-1.
+A cross section of the specimens observed by SEM is shown in Fig. 5.
+A lot of void was observed in specimens A-1 and B-1.
 In contrast with these specimens, better impregnation was observed in other specimens.
-The IH system required only 30 s for resin impregnation.
+The IH system required only 30 seconds for resin impregnation.